Advisory Board Vacancies

 The Collier County Board of County Commissioners is seeking applications for positions on several advisory committees.
 Scroll to the bottom of this page for instructions on how to apply.

-The Bayshore/Gateway Triangle CRA Board has a vacant seat in the category Davis Blvd.
-Business Owner for a term expiring on May 22, 2018.
-This nine member board assists in the implementation of the redevelopment plan for the Bayshore/Gateway Triangle area.
+The Bayshore/Gateway Triangle CRA Board has one vacancy for a resident of the Gateway Triangle area.
+This nine-member board assists in the implementation of the redevelopment plan for the Bayshore/Gateway Triangle area.
 Terms are three years.

-The Black Affairs Advisory Board has five vacancies.
-This nine member committee identifies and evaluates problems unique to the Black Community, reviews and recommends ways to ensure open communication between minorities and Collier County Government and provides periodic reports to the Board of County Commissioners.
+The Black Affairs Advisory Board has one vacancy.
+This nine-member committee identifies and evaluates problems unique to the Black Community, reviews and recommends ways to ensure open communication between minorities and Collier County Government and provides periodic reports to the Board of County Commissioners.
 Terms are four years.

-The Board of Building Adjustments and Appeals has one vacancy for a licensed plumbing or mechanical contractor.
-This five member board hears appeals on rejections or refusals by the Building Code Compliance Director to approve mode of construction or materials to be used in construction or alteration of a structure.
+The Board of Building Adjustments and Appeals has one vacancy.
+Applicants must represent one of the following professions: a licensed plumbing or mechanical contractor.
+This five-member board hears appeals on rejections or refusals by the Building Code Compliance Director to approve mode of construction or materials to be used in construction or alteration of a structure.
 Members must be knowledgeable in the following Collier County Codes: Florida Building Codes, Electrical Code, Fire Prevention Code, Gas Code, Mechanical Code and Swimming Pool Code.
 Terms are four years.
 This is a Quasi-Judicial Board.

-The Immokalee Local Redevelopment Advisory Board has three current vacancies for at-large members who reside or engage in business within the Immokalee Redevelopment area.
-This 9 member committee assists in the implementation of the redevelopment plan for the Immokalee area.
+The Immokalee Local Redevelopment Advisory Board has one vacancy for an Immokalee business representative member.
+This nine-member committee assists in the implementation of the redevelopment plan for the Immokalee area.
 Terms are three years.

-The Radio Road Beautification Advisory Committee has one vacancy for a term expiring on March 3, 2020.
-This five member committee aids and assists the BCC in carrying out the purposes of providing curbing, watering facilities, plantings and maintenance of the median areas as set forth in Ordinance No. 96-84.
+The Radio Road Beautification Advisory Committee has one vacancy.
+This five-member committee aids and assists the BCC in carrying out the purposes of providing curbing, watering facilities, plantings and maintenance of the median areas as set forth in Ordinance No. 96-84.
 The committee shall recommend work programs and priorities to the County Administrator.
 Members shall be permanent residents within the MSTU.
 Terms are four years.